JennEYoon/deep-learning/how-to/how_to_study_and_do_projects_in_ds.md

   * This one is less of a "how to study" and more of a "what to study" in data science:
     How to Learn Data Science from Scratch, by Julien Kervizic, c 2020 Medium.com, https://medium.com/analytics-and-data/how-to-learn-data-science-from-scratch-3d129e1b4f31
       - posted by: Jennifer E. Yoon, github user: JennEYoon
       - comment: A short but mostly complete guide to subject areas to study to become a data scientist.
 A good starting guide for beginners.
-Items I would add to this guide is studying deep learning and building an area of specialization where one can be an expert.
+Items I would add to this guide are studying deep learning and building an area of specialization where one can be an expert.

   * item 1 - ...